-Mescaline is the active component within peyote.
-It can be drawn out and made into pills or liquid.
-A synthetic form of mescaline can also be created in a lab.
+The mescaline can also be drawn out from the plant and made into pills or liquid.
+Mescaline can also be created synthetically in a lab.

-Users may also feel profound joy or extreme terror, and have dramatic emotional experiences.
-As with LSD, some people may have a negative experience with peyote, or a “bad trip.”
+Users may also feel profound joy or extreme terror and have dramatic emotional experiences.
+As with LSD, some people may have a negative experience with peyote, also known as a “bad trip.”

 Physical effects of peyote often include numbness and tension.
 It can also cause an increase in blood pressure and heart rate.
 Users may experience: